 - Be under age 19 at the end of the year and younger than you or your spouse, if you file a joint return

-- Be a full-time student under age 24 at the end of the year and younger than you or your spouse, if you file a joint return, or
+- Be a full-time student in at least five months of the year and under age 24 at the end of the year and younger than you or your spouse, if you file a joint return

 - Be permanently and totally disabled at any time during the year and any age.

 To be your qualifying child, a child must be your: